sharuhaasan/Author_Book/README.md

 http://127.0.0.1:8000/api/authors/ -- (POST) To create new author
 http://127.0.0.1:8000/api/books/ -- (GET) Lists all existing books
 http://127.0.0.1:8000/api/authors/1/ -- (GET) To retrieve the details of existing author using author_id

+RESPONSE

+"POST /api/authors/ HTTP/1.1" 201 Created
+"GET /api/books/ HTTP/1.1" 200 OK
+"GET /api/authors/1/ HTTP/1.1" 200 OK

+If an author attempts to have more than 5 books, the response will be:

+"POST /api/books/ HTTP/1.1" 400 Bad Request
+{
+    "error": "Author cannot have more than 5 books."
+}